kevmille/rocky.sasebo.host/README.md

 ## Contact Information

-For any additional information or help, please contact the server admin at [your-email@example.com](mailto:your-email@example.com).
+For any additional information or help, please contact the server admin at [admin@sasebo.host](mailto:admin@sasebo.host).

 ---